harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 more like family.
 We are growing all the time and the community knows our doors are always open to whoever would like to come.

+{% include figure.html src="about/communitycenter.jpg" caption="Cosechando Felicidad volunteers in the community center" side="right" size="half"%}

-{% include figure.html src="about/communitycenter2.jpg" caption="Cosechando Felicidad volunteers and local Guatemalans in the community center" side="left" %}
+{% include figure.html src="about/communitycenter2.jpg" caption="Cosechando Felicidad volunteers and local Guatemalans in the community center" side="right" size="half" %}

 ## Scholarships for our Volunteers